Aya Sawan Jhoom Ke: Plot summary

-One day, Jaishankar meets and falls in love with Aarti (Astha Parekh).
+One day, Jaishankar meets and falls in love with Aarti.
 After successfully wooing her, he agrees to meet with her dad to discuss their marriage.
 On the way to her house, he ironically runs over her father, killing him instantly.
 Guilt-ridden, he attempts to make amends to look after Aarti, her brother, Pappu, and sister, Mala, but conceals the fact that he was responsible for their father's death.
 Things get worse after Aarti not only discovers the truth but also witnesses him getting intimate with a cabaret dancer, Rita.
 Then Jaishankar is first disowned by his father after the family finds out that he had sired a son from Rita, and then subsequently arrested by the Police for killing Rita.
 However, it turns out that he is saving his sister's husband Rajesh and was being blackmailed by Rita for money.
 In the end, it is revealed that Rita's real husband shot her for cheating other people and her greed for money.